ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ###### The Point Where there is a Clear Difference

-And then, only in a singular point the authors reconigze that there are a clear difference of concepts between PMBOK and Agile pratices, and that is about **the participation of the stackholders**.
+And then, only in a singular point the authors reconigze that there are a clear difference of concepts between PMBOK and Agile pratices, and that is about **the participation of the stakeholders**.

-So, for the Agile model, the stackholders are called to have active involvement throughout the duration of the project, while in the `PMBOK Guide the view that stackeholder influence occurs up front and then declines throughout the rest of the project`.
+So, for the Agile model, the stakeholders are called to have active involvement throughout the duration of the project, while in the `PMBOK Guide the view that stackeholder influence occurs up front and then declines throughout the rest of the project`.
 (PMI, 2004, p.
 21)

 #### Tools and Techniques from PMBOK 6th Edition